-Applicants should have 5 GCSE passes, including English Language, Mathematics and Science at grade C or above (or grade 4 or above for applicants holding newly reformed GCSEs in England), a recent Enhanced DBS Disclosure check and one of the following:
+Applicants should have 5 GCSE passes, including English Language, Mathematics* and Science at grade C or above (or grade 4 or above for applicants holding newly reformed GCSEs in England), plus 120 points from at least 3 A levels (or equivalent).
+Typical offers may include:

 Please note it is a professional requirement that all applicants have GCSE grade C or equivalent in both English Language and Mathematics*.
 Applicants who speak English as a second language must have adequate command of English, with an IELTS score of 7, with at least 6.5 in all elements.

 *For Welsh applicants sitting the reformed Mathematics GCSE, we will accept either GCSE

 If you are studying combinations of the above or if

 your qualification isn't listed,

 Further information on our entry requirements, including qualifications from the EU can be found by clicking

 In terms of the personal statement we would be looking for evidence of work experience and knowledge of the work of a dietitian, together with evidence of communication skills.

 Unfortunately, due to limited numbers, applicants who choose the university as an Insurance choice cannot be guaranteed a place.